How Far Apart Should You Plant Blue Spruce Trees?

 Removing the lower branches of the Blue Spruce frees up a lot of space around and underneath it.
 In addition, the width of the crown is reduced, allowing the spruce to grow closer to other trees or objects.

-By removing 1-2 lower tiers of branches you will get a lot of free space and reduce the size of the spruce.
-But the appearance of the spruce will change, it will no longer have a classic conical shape.
-This is described in more detail in the article Trimming bottom branches of Blue Spruce.
+By removing 1-2 lower tiers of branches, you will get a lot of free space and reduce the size of the spruce.
+However, the appearance of the spruce will change; it will no longer have a classic conical shape.

-How far from a fence or septic tank should you plant Blue spruce?
+How far from a fence or septic tank should you plant Blue Spruce?

-You must plant Blue Spruce as far as 20 feet from both the fence and the septic tank.
+You must plant Blue Spruce as far as 20 feet from the fence and the septic tank.

 In the case of a fence, the spruce needs enough space to grow and get plenty of sunlight.
 If the distance is short, the spruce may not grow properly.